Access Your Home's Equity with Home Equity Line of Credit

 What Is a Home Equity Line of Credit (HELOC)?

 A home equity line of credit is a revolving credit line secured by your home.
-Unlike a traditional loan that provides funds in a single lump sum, a HELOC allows you to borrow only what you need, when you need it, up to an approved credit limit.
+Unlike a traditional home loan that provides funds in a single lump sum, a HELOC allows you to borrow only what you need, when you need it, up to an approved credit limit.
 This structure makes it a flexible option for homeowners who want access to their equity without committing to a fixed loan amount upfront.

 Benefits of a Home Equity Line of Credit